ishmeet-codes/ishmeet-codes.github.io/my_experience/readme.md

 Today marked another engaging day in our induction program, blending rigorous academic work with exciting new explorations in technology.

 ## Morning: Deep Dive into Mathematics
 The day kicked off with an intensive math lecture from 9 AM to 12:30 PM.
-The session was a deep dive into [insert specific math topics], providing a solid foundation and a few challenging problems to tackle.
+The session was a deep dive into Maths, providing a solid foundation and a few challenging problems to tackle.
 It was a good mix of theory and practical applications, and I felt more confident in my understanding of the material.

 ## Afternoon: The Math Test
 After a brief lunch break, we returned for a math test from 1:30 PM to 3 PM.
 The test covered everything we've learned so far, and it was a great opportunity to assess our progress.
 While some questions were challenging, I felt well-prepared thanks to the comprehensive lectures and practice problems we've been working on.